 Pluck a pea off the vine as you learn about organic agriculture and the history of Hartshorn Farm, where your tour guide, Amy, lives.

 Amy's organic farmer life partner, Dave, is also a fifth generation sugarmaker.
 Check out the maple sugarhouse.
 Find out how maple syrup was discovered.
+Taste some syrup.

 Visit the cutting edge, Green Mountain Harvest Hydroponic greenhouse where sustainability meets delicious year round in Vermont.
 Their motto is "Going green growing greens."
 Find out how they do this.
 Taste tender delicious basil, watercress and lettuce greens.